Unboxed-Software/solana-course/content/close-mint.md

 )
 console.log("Initial supply: ", mintInfo.supply)
 ```
 Now we can run `npm start`.
-We will see the mint into printed with the supply.
+We will see the mint's initial supply logged into the terminal.
 `Initial supply:  1000000000n`

 ### 4.2 Closing the mint with non zero supply